-When appropriate, the contractor is to submit for review by the engineer any additional Management Strategies and Implementation Plans that become necessary manage environmental and social risks associated with major activities and elements of the works.
+When appropriate, the contractor is to submit for review by the engineer any additional Management Strategies and Implementation Plans that become necessary to manage the environmental and social risks associated with major activities and elements of the works.
 The contractor's Environmental and Social Implementation Plan (C-ESMP), of which the Strategies Management and Implementation Plans are part, are to be updated not less than every six months and submitted to the engineer for review in accordance with the usual procedure for review of contractor's documents.

-SC 4.2 - ES PERFORMANCE SECURITY
+SC 4.2 - ES performance security